awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-overview.md

 ## Specifying policy elements: Actions, effects, and principals<a name="access-control-specify-comprehend-actions"></a>

-Amazon Comprehend defines a set of API operations \(see [Actions](API_Operations.md)\)\.
+Amazon Comprehend defines a set of [Actions](API_Operations.md)\.
 To grant permissions for these API operations, Amazon Comprehend defines a set of actions that you can specify in a policy\.

 The following are the most basic policy elements:
 + **Resource** – In a policy, you use an Amazon Resource Name \(ARN\) to identify the resource to which the policy applies\.
 For Amazon Comprehend, the resource is always `"*"`\.